evahteri/Path-Finder/documentation/weekly_reports/week6.md

 - Continue performance testing
 - More tests to make sure the right path is found
 - Trying other, different sized maps
+- Improvements on handling inputs

 ## Progress
 - GUI now allows to change between maps and shows them
 - Started working on making dijkstra work with bigger maps
 - Dijkstra now works with any map
+- IDA* now works with other maps

 ## Learning progress